logesh-kumar/scroll-triggered-widget-area/README.txt

 == Screenshots ==

 1. Settings page.
-2. Calander widget inside scroll-triggered-widget-area looks like this.
+2. A Newsletter widget inside scroll-triggered-widget-area looks like this.